-PS4 games are coming PlayStation Now - can it finally become the Netflix of gaming?
+Thanks to PlayStation Now, PS4 games are coming to PC

 Sony has announced that PS4 games are finally going to be introduced to its PlayStation Now subscription streaming service this year.

-Since its launch, the self-styled Netflix of gaming has only offered previous-generation PS3 gamers for the £12.99/$20 monthly dues.
+Since its launch, the self-styled Netflix of gaming has only offered previous-generation PS3 games for the £12.99/$20 monthly dues.

 “All of the games in the service, including PS4 games, will be included with a single PS Now subscription.
 We’ll share more information as we get closer to launch, so stay tuned,” Sony wrote in a blog.